 A Meilleur Ouvrier de France, Arnaud Larher has worked with the greats, including Peltier, Dalloyau and Fauchon.
 Since 1997 he set up his own shop in Montmartre's and now has 2 more boutiques.

-Try his classic selection: personal favourites are Mille Fleurs, Apricot, Madagascan Vanilla, Coffee (café Grand cru from South India) and Gianduja praline with hazelnut and milk chocolate.
+Try his classic selection: our favourites are Mille Fleurs, Apricot, Madagascan Vanilla, Coffee (café Grand cru from South India) and Gianduja - praline with hazelnut and milk chocolate.
 However, less enamoured with black sesame, as it's rather sweet.
-Larher also generously participated in the annual charity event, Fête du Macaron.

 Georges Larnicol

 A Meilleur Ouvrier de France, Georges Larnicol is hugely popular for his Kouignettes®, mini Kouign Amman cakes from his native Brittany.
-To date, however, I've not been a fan of his macarons; I used to call them Dolly Partons due to the pointed tip each one had.
+To date, I've not been a fan of his macarons; I used to call them Dolly Partons due to the pointed tip each one had!
+But things have changed.

 Chocolat Illéné

-Looking for something really original and a bit unusual?
+Looking for something really original?
 Since 2015, Koreans Hyunsoo Ahn and Hyejin Cho both created Chocolat Illèné in Montmartre following a star-studded chocolate-pastry career in Paris.

-Choose from seasonal flavours or the favourites at all times of year: pistachio, caramel, sesame, black sesame and soya milk.
+Choose from artisanal, seasonal flavours or all-time favourites: pistachio, caramel, sesame, black sesame and soya milk.
 I was most intrigued by l’Armoise.
 Yes, you can even taste a mugwort herbal macaron, which I believe should have a more scrumptious name in English, don’t you?

 Don't be put off with bumpy or cracked looking macarons here, as they are a mix between the classic Parisian gerbet macaron and the artisanal old-fashioned French macaron (more about this in my article, Macarons and Macaroons).